 I sometimes hear from smaller companies that the move to a data-driven organization is a scary one, in particular, when the rubber actually hits the road (i.e. when the fun of wrangling, analyzing and interpreting actually kicks in).
 As a leader, manager or as a practitioner, when you’ve relied mainly on your gut for many years, when you’ve based most of your decisions on what feels right, it can be truly terrifying to suddenly have to confront the cold hard facts about the success or failure by solely relying on data.
 What if you suddenly learn that most of your team actually hates the new product push despite the founder’s previous successes, or that the Facebook funnel you worked on for weeks isn’t really a major hit after all?

-Well, here’s the thing: when you work with data, you need to think like a scientist.
+Well, here’s the thing: I’ve long said that modern day professionals need to think like architects, psychologists, and scientists.
+When you work with data, you especially need to think like a scientist.
 It doesn’t matter if you’re in product, growth, data or marketing, you’re collecting data not in order to judge, but in order to study it closely and see how it can help you improve.
 It’s not about success or failure, it’s about making better-informed decisions.